 1. Increased bills

 If you notice that your payments to the energy supplier have increased, it could be an indication that your boiler is not working as efficiently as it should be.
 Alternatively, you may need to look at changing your energy supplier to save on your monthly bill.
-For more information on switching energy supplier, read our blog here.

 2. Feeling cold